robin-vjc/pySTN/README.md

 This is supporting code to reproduce the results in [1].
-It allows the construction of a schedule optimizer according to the model in [2], and it also implements a robustification procedure that renders the schedules immune to uncertain events such as unit or tasks delays an swaps.
+It allows the construction of a schedule optimizer according to the model in [2], and it also implements a robustification procedure that renders the schedules immune to uncertain events such as unit or tasks delays and swaps.

 ## Usage
 Please refer to [this IPython notebook](./STN with Python.ipynb).